William "Bill" Davis (1931-2014)

 Other performers whose shows Bill directed in the US included Frank Sinatra, Jonathan Winters, The Smothers Brothers, The Lennon Sisters with Jimmy Durante, Joey Bishop, Shari Lewis, Johnny Cash, Paul Anka, Flip Wilson, Lily Tomlin, Alan King, The Carpenters, Dorothy Hamill, Bobby Van, Glen Campbell, Marlo Thomas, Anne Murray and Gabe Kaplan.
 He also directed episodes of Head of the Class, Welcome Back Kotter, TV Bloopers and Practical Jokes, Solid Gold and Nashville Palace.

 Bill directed his last series with Shari Lewis in Vancouver in 1997 and then retired.
+He died in 2014.

 Written by Pip Wedge - July, 2007